gsaidov/capstone/README.md

 Gradient Boosting = 4.20

 The results tell that For every annual daily traffic volume of about 27,000 the number of accidents increase by 1, and the number of accidents is strongly correlated with the number for the previous year (correlation index = 0.88)
+Although linear linear regression improved the model, the data is mostly noise.

 Below is the partial dependence plot: